 At the flagship edition in Mumbai, Ladies First has covered over 10,000 square feet of walls in the Marol Arts Village, all of them adorned by works by women.
 Talks, workshops, film screenings and performances around and of street art as well as dance and hip-hop, which are synonymous with global street art culture, are part of the festival every year.

 Anpu Varkey, Avantika Mathur and Lena McCarthy were among the artists who participated in the 2021 edition, which was simultaneously held in Mumbai, Gurugram and Dehradun.
 Although audience participation was restricted during this instalment on account of the pandemic, some of the activities were streamed live on Instagram.
-The third edition is scheduled to be held in 2022.
+The fourth edition is scheduled to be held on Wednesday, 08 March 2023.

 Check out more visual arts festivals here.

 You don’t just get to witness the street art being made, you can take part as a volunteer as well.
 People from all walks of life, from auto-wallahs to 70-year-old grandmothers, have come and lent a hand.
 There will be other activities such as workshops, talks, film screenings and open mics to participate in, so set aside a complete day to experience Ladies First.

 How To Get There